Top of the page

 A doctor will do a physical examination and ask about your symptoms and past health.
-He or she will also ask about your family's health.
-You'll have several tests to find what is causing your symptoms.
+The doctor will ask about your family's health.
+You'll have tests to find what is causing your symptoms.

 An electrocardiogram can help show whether you have angina or have had a heart attack.
 This test measures the electrical signals that control your heart's rhythm.

 A blood test will look for a rise in cardiac proteins.
 The heart releases these substances when it's damaged.